 Virginia Commonwealth University

-Roberta Carlin, MS, JD
+Roberta Carlin, MS, MA, JD

 Ms. Roberta Carlin has been the Executive Director of AAHD since 2002, when AAHD received funding from the Centers for Disease Control and Prevention, NCBDDD, to provide technical assistance to 16 state funded grantees.
 Since that time, under Ms. Carlin’s direction, AAHD has significantly grown and has developed a reputation as a leader in integrating disability into the national public health agenda.
 Ms. Carlin has been involved in the disability and health field for over 35 years working in the areas of health promotion and wellness, health equity, policy analysis, disability research, emergency preparedness, women’s health, expanding partnerships, stakeholder engagement, accessible communications and messaging, aging and disability, strategic information dissemination, knowledge translation and expanding collaborative initiatives.
 Ms. Carlin has a long standing commitment to eliminate health disparities in people with disabilities, ensure health equity, reduce the incidence of secondary conditions, and advocate for full community inclusion.
 Under Ms. Carlin’s direction, the Medline indexed, peer reviewed Disability and Health Journal was created.
 Before coming to AAHD, Ms. Carlin was the Associate Executive Director and Government Affairs Director at the Spina Bifida Association of America.
 Ms. Carlin was a Certified Rehabilitation Counselor earlier in her career and worked as Vocational Rehabilitation Counselor for adolescents with developmental disabilities.
 Ms. Carlin holds a Juris Doctorate (JD) degree, a MS in Rehabilitation Administration and a MA in Counseling and Guidance.

 Karl Cooper, Esq.